GhostTroops/scan4all/static/usage.md

   ./scan4all [flags]

 INPUT:
-   -host string[]              hosts to scan ports for (comma-separated) -list, -l string            list of hosts to scan ports (file) -exclude-hosts, -eh string  hosts to exclude from the scan (comma-separated) -exclude-file, -ef string   list of hosts to exclude from scan (file)
+   -host string[]              hosts to scan Ports for (comma-separated) -list, -l string            list of hosts to scan Ports (file) -exclude-hosts, -eh string  hosts to exclude from the scan (comma-separated) -exclude-file, -ef string   list of hosts to exclude from scan (file)

 PORT:
-   -port, -p string            ports to scan (80,443, 100-200 -top-ports, -tp string      top ports to scan (default http) -exclude-ports, -ep string  ports to exclude from scan (comma-separated) -ports-file, -pf string     list of ports to exclude from scan (file) -exclude-cdn, -ec           skip full port scans for CDN's (only checks for 80,443)
+   -port, -p string            Ports to scan (80,443, 100-200 -top-Ports, -tp string      top Ports to scan (default http) -exclude-Ports, -ep string  Ports to exclude from scan (comma-separated) -Ports-file, -pf string     list of Ports to exclude from scan (file) -exclude-cdn, -ec           skip full port scans for CDN's (only checks for 80,443)

 RATE-LIMIT: